thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-For fun we can use this command to see all the BPDUs in real time on SW3 before the failure:
+Command to see all the BPDUs in real time on SW3 before the failure:
 ```
 debug spanning-tree bpdu
 ```